Marco Pierre White: Personal life

 White has been married three times.
 His first wife was Alex McArthur, whom he married at Chelsea Register Office on 8 June 1988.
 They had a daughter, Letitia, before divorcing in 1990.

-White met the model Lisa Butcher at a London nightclub when she was 21, and they were engaged within three weeks.
+White met model Lisa Butcher at a London nightclub when she was 21, and they were engaged within three weeks.
 Engaged for two months, Butcher sold the coverage of the wedding in a £20,000 deal with Hello! magazine.
 The wedding took place at the Brompton Oratory on 15 August 1992.

 In 1992 White began an affair with Matilde Conejero, the bar manager at The Canteen in Chelsea Harbour, and divorced Butcher for her.
 The couple had two sons and a daughter, and were married at the Belvedere restaurant in Holland Park on 7 April 2000.
 After White became friends with the American financier Robin Saunders, Conejero suspected an affair between the two; they had a fight in January 2005, after which White spent 14 hours in the cells of Notting Hill police station.
 They separated some time later.

 White has been a supporter of the Conservative Party and Manchester City Football Club.
 In April 2025, White praised Nigel Farage and endorsed Reform UK's West of England mayoral candidate Arron Banks in the 2025 West of England mayoral election.